webui-dev/website/server/docs/2.4/README.md

 ### Events

-Every event comes with the `e` object that contains the event information, like click, function call, connect, disconnect...
+Every event comes with the `webui_event_t` object that contains information about the event, like click, function call, connect, disconnect...

 <!-- tabs:start -->
 <!-- ---------- -->